 Petros received his BEng in Electronics, MSc in Nano-Electronics and his PhD on 'Low-glare biomimetic nanotextured antireflection layers for stealth and solar cell applications' from the Nano Research Centre of the University of Southampton.

-Since March of 2015 he has been employed at the University of Nottingham as a research fellow in form metrology focused primarily on Additive Manufacturing (AM) applications.
+Since March of 2015 he has been employed at the University of Nottingham as a research fellow in form metrology focused primarily on complex form measurement for Additive Manufacturing (AM) applications.
 His current research focus is on the use of Artificial Intelligence and Computer Vision to enable and develop the next generation of 3D form optical inspection equipment which will employ the concept of Information Rich Metrology (IRM).
 His research aims to break the physical performance barriers of traditional optical form measurement equipment and provide the AM industry with the tools necessary to accomplish tight quality control and completely automate the inspection of their manufacturing processes including that of 3D-printed parts.